 - Helping determine institutions’ eligibility for federal assistance.

-The U.S. Secretary of Education publishes a list of nationally recognized accrediting agencies, and recognizes only one dedicated to accrediting distance education institutions: the DETC.
+The U.S. Secretary of Education publishes a list of nationally recognized accrediting agencies, and recognizes only one dedicated to accrediting distance education institutions: the DEAC.

-American Sentinel’s RN to BSN, RN to MSN and Master of Science Nursing programs are accredited by the CCNE, One Dupont Circle, NW, Suite 530, Washington, D.C.
-20036, (202) 887-6791.
+American Sentinel’s RN to BSN, RN to BSN/MSN and Master of Science Nursing programs are accredited by the CCNE, 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 887-6791.
 Recognized by the U.S. Secretary of Education as a specialized professional accreditation agency, the CCNE is an autonomous branch of the American Association of Colleges of Nursing, the only accrediting body devoted exclusively to evaluating baccalaureate and graduate nursing degree programs.